Last-Click Attribution: Why You’re Leaving Money on the Table

-Last-click attribution is a way of measuring website performance based on the last source that a user engaged with to get to the website.
+Last-click attribution measures website performance based on the last source that a user engaged with to get to the website.
 The source could be a PPC (Pay Per Click) ad or an organic listing.

 LCA implies that a user interacts with a single source to visit the website or to make a purchase, but in reality, that isn’t the case.
-Advancements in technology have made it easy to research, compare and purchase goods and services online, so LCA is an outdated way of tracking digital performance.
+Advancements in technology have made it easy to research, compare, and purchase goods and services online, so LCA is outdated in tracking digital performance.

 Drawbacks of Last-Click Attribution

 If you have an analytics system in place, you can tell where people are coming from when they visit your site.
 However, in the modern world, people tend to visit your website (and other sources) several times before making a decision.